S Korea nominates new defence minister, amid reports of conflict escalation with fresh artillery fire by the North.

-Yang Jiechi, China’s foreign minister, held phone talks with Hillary Clinton, the US secretary of state, on Friday.
+China’s foreign minister Yang Jiechi held phone talks with US Secretary of State Hillary Clinton on Friday.
 He also spoke to his South Korean counterpart and met Pyongyang’s ambassador to Beijing to discuss the situation.

 Precise details of what was discussed were not given, but the official Chinese news agency Xinhua said North and South Korea and the United States elaborated their positions on the situation.

 Washington and Seoul have both appealed to Beijing to use its influence to rein in its wayward ally, but Beijing has so far refused to take sides, merely calling for “restraint” from all parties.